Your characters are likable, but are they lovable?

 created in Canva

-Tamie Dearen, a practicing dentist and longtime author of sweet romance, Christian romance, and young adult fantasy, shared insights drawn from writing multiple series since 2013.
+Romance author Tamie Dearen has written multiple series since 2013, spanning sweet romance, Christian romance, and young adult fantasy.
+She is also a practicing dentist.
 For her, storytelling is fundamentally character-driven.
 The plot exists to reveal who the characters truly are.
-Complications arenโ€™t optional โ€” theyโ€™re essential.
-A simple โ€œmeet, fall in love, get marriedโ€ arc may mirror real life, but compelling fiction requires friction.
+Complications aren’t optional; they’re essential.
+A simple “meet, fall in love, get married” arc may mirror real life, but compelling fiction requires friction.

 Why likability matters more in romance

-Unlike horror or suspense, where antiheroes and morally gray characters can thrive, romance demands that readers root for both central characters.
-Readers must believe these two people deserve happiness โ€” and deserve each other.
+Unlike horror or suspense, antiheroes and morally gray characters can thrive.
+Romance is different.
+Readers must root for both central characters.
+They must believe these two people deserve happiness and deserve each other.
 If readers actively dislike one of them, the emotional payoff collapses.

-That doesnโ€™t mean characters must be perfect.
+That doesn’t mean characters must be perfect.
 In fact, perfection is boring.
 But it does mean their flaws must be carefully chosen.

 The right (and wrong) kind of flaws

-In sweet or inspirational romance, substance abuse or destructive habits must also be handled carefully, with clear remorse and growth.
-Readers need confidence that the heroine isnโ€™t ending up with someone who could later become dangerous.
+Characters should absolutely have faults…just not the wrong ones.
+Flaws create tension, relatability, and growth.
+However, certain behaviors cross a line.
+Two major deal-breakers are cheating and abuse.
+In sweet or inspirational romance, destructive habits must also be handled carefully.
+Clear remorse and visible growth are essential.
+Readers need confidence that the heroine isn’t ending up with someone who could later become dangerous.

-The key principle: readers will forgive many things if the characterโ€™s core is noble.
+The key principle is this: readers will forgive many things if a character’s core is noble.

 The double standard in romance

-Grumpy heroes, arrogant billionaires, even reformed bullies can be wildly popular.
-If those same behaviors are mirrored in a heroine, readers often react far more harshly.
-It may not be fair, but itโ€™s a consistent pattern in reader response.
+Male and female characters are judged differently by readers.
+Grumpy heroes, arrogant billionaires, and even reformed bullies can be wildly popular.
+Those same behaviors in a heroine often trigger far harsher reader reactions.
+It may not be fair, but it’s a consistent pattern.

-Male leads can be stern, distant, or brooding โ€” as long as they reveal a hidden softness.
-Readers want a hero who stands firm in his beliefs, protects others, and would sacrifice for the heroine.
-What they donโ€™t want is weakness โ€” indecision, cowardice, or moral instability.
+Male leads can be stern, distant, or brooding — as long as they reveal a hidden softness.
+Readers want a hero who stands firm, protects others, and would sacrifice for the heroine.
+Weakness, indecision, or moral instability will lose readers fast.

-The โ€œprove himselfโ€ moment
+The “prove himself” moment

 At some point in a romance, the hero must prove his devotion.
-Dearen references the cinematic moment in Air Force One starring Harrison Ford โ€” the scene where the president risks everything to rescue his wife from a hijacked plane.
+Think of the moment in Air Force One where Harrison Ford’s president risks everything to rescue his wife.
+Romance readers crave that emotional equivalent.
+It doesn’t need to involve terrorists or airplanes.
+But it must clearly demonstrate one thing: she is his priority.
+That moment cements reader trust.

 The breakup and reader forgiveness

-Heroines, however, are held to higher standards.
+Heroines are held to a higher standard.
 If she misjudges the hero, her remorse must arrive quickly.
 She should experience doubt.
-And it helps tremendously if someone she trusts gave her bad advice.
-Readers may feel frustrated, but theyโ€™ll understand.
+It also helps if someone she trusted gave her bad advice.
+Without that nuance, the heroine risks appearing immature rather than wounded.

 Flaws that work

-Snark, in particular, can be effective for both genders โ€” though heroines benefit from visible self-awareness.
+Some flaws consistently succeed in romance.
+Snarkiness, stubbornness, emotional guardedness, and insecurity rooted in past hurt all tend to land well.
+Snark can work for both genders, though heroines benefit from visible self-awareness.
 If she says something sharp, showing she knows she crossed a line softens the impact.

 Balancing flaws with warmth is critical.
-A snarky heroine who also brings soup when youโ€™re sick?
-Endearing.
-A sarcastic character who never shows kindness?
-Exhausting.
+A snarky heroine who also brings soup when you’re sick feels endearing.
+A sarcastic character who never shows kindness feels exhausting.
+Readers want to see themselves in the heroine.
+They want reassurance that flawed people are still lovable.

 The power of backstory